kristapsdz/kcgi/README.md

 ## Installation

-To use the bleeding-edge version of **kcgi** (instead of from your system's packages or a stable version), the process it the similar as for source releases.
+Building the bleeding-edge version of **kcgi** (instead of from your system's packages or a stable version) is similar to building the source releases.

 Begin by cloning or downloading.
 Then configure with `./configure`, compile with `make` (BSD make, so it may be `bmake` on your system),